Breast Lift (Mastopexy)

 After Surgery Recovery

-Dr. Mistry understands that a successful breast lift (mastopexy) surgery involves not only the procedure itself but also a smooth and comfortable recovery process.
-Here are some key points you can expect during the after-surgery recovery with Dr. Mistry:
+Dr Mistry recognises that breast lift (mastopexy) surgery involves both the procedure and the recovery process.
+Here are some key aspects you can expect during your recovery period:

 • Compression Garments: You may be instructed to wear a surgical bra or compression garment to support your breasts during the initial healing phase.
 This helps minimise swelling and promotes proper healing.

-Long-term follow-up care is a priority, allowing for ongoing monitoring and addressing any concerns.
-From your first consultation to full recovery, Dr. Mistry and his team are committed to exceptional care, answering your questions, and making your surgical experience as smooth and positive as possible.
-With Dr. Mistry, you are in the hands of a skilled and compassionate surgeon dedicated to your well-being and satisfaction
+Long-term follow-up care is an important part of the surgical process, allowing for ongoing monitoring and management of any concerns.
+From your initial consultation through to recovery, Dr Mistry and his team are committed to providing thorough care, addressing your questions, and supporting you throughout your surgical journey.
+With Dr Mistry, you will be cared for by a skilled surgeon focused on patient wellbeing and satisfaction.

 Dr Mistry Explains: Breast Lift (Mastopexy)